Need-to-Know A-Z Index

 As faculty and staff return to office spaces, please check if your Sparkletts equipment fell into disrepair over the past year.
 If repairs are necessary, please contact firstname.lastname@example.org or contact the number on your bill.
 Please also review the Sparkletts Covid Safety FAQ, including instructions for flushing out water coolers.
 Full machine cleaning is available upon request at an additional cost.

-For full spring offerings and hours of operation, please visit LMU Dining.
+For full fall 2022 offerings and hours of operation, please visit LMU Dining.

 On-Campus Retail and Bookstore